Robert-Hellinga/froyo-games/doc/plan/MANAGEMENT_PLAN.md

  * Create model functionality for Connect 4 and Checkers
  * Create controller and connect Model with View by end of sprint

-Sprint 2: Checkers, AI implemented
+Sprint 2: Othello, AI implemented

 Complete: Social working, double-check/fix design problems